 Enjoy a unique journey passing by willows, Populus, vitex and Platanus trees.
 Slopes brimming with oaks, laurels, palms, olive trees and other climber and creeper plants along with the rich fauna create a bouquet of aromas and a pleasant colourful scene, especially in spring.

 Start your journey in the gorge by entering it either from Dimitsana, Ai-Giannis, Moni Prodromou, Elliniko and Ancient Gortyna.

 Tips: In addition to hiking, Lousios is also suitable for alternative tourism.
 Meet up with experts who organize rafting and kayaking adventures.
 Some descents stop when they reach the point where Lousios meets Alfeios River and some other ones continue.
-This is why adventure enthusiasts flock in the area for memorable experiences in this breathtaking natural landscapes.
+This is why adventure enthusiasts flock to the area for memorable experiences in these breathtaking natural landscapes.

 Tips: Don’t let the starting point mislead you as you’ll see large lands covered with lemon and olive trees.
 The landscape changes as you go on and gains a ‘wild’ interest!
 Tunnels and tall red cliffs markedly eroded by a constant water flow alternate before your eyes!